We humans are social creatures. It’s a big part of what makes us human.

 Again, a lot of these questions can be answered once you know the people you are working with on a personal level.
 The more you know about someone’s personality, the more empathetic you can be towards them.

-Take tips from Dale Carnegie’s book ‘How to win Friends and Influence People’ by being a good listener and never saying or portraying another person is wrong.
+Take tips from Dale Carnegie’s book ‘How to win Friends and Influence People’ by being a good listener and never saying or portraying that another person is wrong.

 You should also strive to promote listening and empathy throughout your workplace; for example: